 Correctly completing Form 8283 can make or break a conservation easement deduction.
 The IRS has fully denied deductions because of improperly completed forms or the lack of required documentation.
 A contemporaneous written acknowledgement from the donee is not required to be attached to the Form 8283, but is required to be received by the donor for the donation to be deductible.
 Knowing what transaction expenses are deductible is also critical, as many are unaware that reimbursing a landowner for such expenses could render the donation a "bargain sale."
 While donors are legally responsible for substantiating donations, land trusts may assist donors to understand the forms, so long as they don't provide legal advice.
-The session will also discuss how a donee organization should review a donor's appraisal, what to do if the claimed value is so high as to "shock the conscience," and recent changes to Land Trust Standards and Practices and recent court cases related to Form 8283 and the contemporaneous written acknowledgement.
+The session will also discuss how a donee organization should review a donor's appraisal, what to do if the claimed value is so high as to "shock the conscience," and recent changes to Land Trust Standards and Practices and recent court cases related to Form 8283 and gift letters.

 As land trusts grow in size, mature in sophistication, and protected property changes hands, they will more frequently find themselves in court, and not just on conservation matters.
 Vendor disputes, contract claims, employment issues, will contests, and even personal injury cases will materialize that spawn litigation.
 This workshop will provide pointers on how to prepare for those eventual court cases before the appear; correct common misconceptions about relevant privileges; identify critical steps to take when litigation looms; alert people to the challenges they’ll face with lawyers, judges, mediators, and their own staff and board and offer tools to overcome them; and outline ways to be positioned with the best chance of succeeding in the end.